Rt Hon Caroline Flint biography

 Caroline Flint lives in Doncaster with her husband Phil Cole.
 They have three children, now adults.
 Her children all went to school in Doncaster.

 Caroline has been a member of the Labour party since 1979.
 She is one of Labour's best known parliamentarians and frequently appears on current affairs programmes.
-After Labour's defeat in the general election in May 2015, Caroline stood for the post of Deputy Leader.
+After Labour's defeat in the general election in May 2015, Caroline unsuccessfully contested the post of Deputy Leader.

 Caroline Flint is a member of the Commons Public Accounts Committee, described as Parliament’s most powerful select committee.